TIBCOSoftware/snappydata/docs/install.md

 3. In the Download page, select the version and the operation system as per your requirement.
 4. Read and accept the **END USER LICENSE AGREEMENT**.
 5. Choose an installation option and then click **Download**.
-6. You can also download the following additional files by clicking on the links:

-	* DEBIAN INSTALLER

-	* REDHAT INSTALLER

-	* JDBC JAR FILE

-	* ODBC INSTALLERS

 <a id= provisioningsnappy> </a>
 <heading2>TIBCO ComputeDB Provisioning Options</heading2>

-<heading3>Prerequisites</heading3>

 Before you start the installation, make sure that Java SE Development Kit 8 is installed, and the *JAVA_HOME* environment variable is set on each computer.